matter-labs/zksync-era/core/node/da_clients/src/eigen/README.md

 The generated folder is considered a temporary solution until the EigenDA has a library with either a protogen, or preferably a full Rust client implementation.

+proto files are not included here to not create confusion in case they are not updated in time, so the EigenDA [repo](https://github.com/Layr-Labs/eigenda/tree/master/api/proto) has to be a source of truth for the proto files.